oliviawestmacottssw/SSW.Rules.Content/rules/tips---do-you-know-how-to-check-the-version-of-angular/rule.md

 ---

- ​​You can check the version of Angular by using the "Inspect" tool on your browser.​
+You can check the version of Angular by using the "Inspect" tool on your browser.